The Equality team are committed to respecting your privacy and design our Services with this goal in mind.

 This Policy was last updated on 23 May 2018.

-- Equality Forums is part of Community Impact UK a not-for-profit organisation
+- Equality Forums is an initiative of Community Impact UK, a social enterprise established since 2016.

-- Forum Venue Only: Rosa Parks Suite, Huddersfield Mission, Lords Street, Huddersfield HD1 1AQ
+- Forum Venues: Various sites, for example, Rosa Parks Suite, Huddersfield Mission, Lords Street, Huddersfield HD1 1AQ